 No matter your stage of life, there are changes – physically, hormonally, or otherwise – that can leave you with questions.
 Figuring out what is happening in your body and how to adjust your routines to account for these changes can be daunting.

-As metabolism slows and bone density begins to decline, P.volve can be especially helpful.
-Our resistance-based and low impact movements can help build muscle and keep your metabolism working optimally.
+As metabolism slows and bone density begins to decline, the P.volve Method can be especially helpful.
+Our resistance-based equipment and functional movements can help build muscle to keep your metabolism working optimally, support cardiovascular health, combat menopause belly, and maintain bone density.

-We tapped into our experts, a member of our Clinical Advisory Board, Dr. Amy Hoover and VP of Talent and Training, Antonietta Vicario to learn about what happens to our bodies during menopause, and how P.volve can help.
+We tapped into our experts, Dr. Amy Hoover, Chief Physical Therapist and member of the Clinical Advisory Board and Antonietta Vicario, VP of Talent and Training, to learn more about what happens to our bodies during menopause, and how P.volve can help.

 The good news is that we can help mitigate many of these symptoms and enhance quality of life with movement.
 Women in this age bracket may have a gradual loss of muscle mass and increased incidence of gluteal tendinopathy, plantar fasciitis and rotator cuff tendinopathy.
 Targeted hip, gluteal and abdominal/core strengthening as well as shoulder and postural exercises can help combat some of these gradual changes that occur as our hormone levels shift.

-Dr. Amy: P.volve is a movement solution for women in this stage of life, because this method offers all categories of movement including strength training, cardiovascular, and recovery/flexibility.
+A: Dr. Amy: P.volve is a movement solution for women in this stage of life, because this method offers all categories of movement including strength training, cardiovascular, and recovery/flexibility.
 All the workouts incorporate mindful movement and connection to the body.
 The P.volve method focuses on whole body strength, balance and mobility, with specific programming solutions for women in this stage of life.
 Movement and mindfulness go a long way to help reduce stress, and improve mood and sleep.
-P.volve programs also offer specific solutions for women in this stage of life, including pelvic floor programming which may help with improved bowel and bladder function.
+P.volve programs also offer specific solutions for women in this stage of life, including heavy weight training to maintain and build muscles, cardio for bone and heart health, and pelvic floor programming which may help with improved bowel and bladder function.

 Antonietta: Someone who is going through menopause will find value in focusing on strength training to counteract the 2% loss of muscle mass that women experience over 40, often amplified by the drop in estrogen which redistributes body fat and can cause weight gain throughout menopause.
 Muscle mass boosts one’s metabolism which in turn allows for more caloric burn at rest, and so maintaining and building muscle after 40 and during perimenopause and menopause can help counteract some of that weight gain.